Skip to main content

 The regulations also extend to the families of employees.
 Under GINA, an employer cannot offer an incentive for an employee to provide their genetic information, which includes the health history of their family members.
 However, an employer can offer an incentive for a spouse to provide information about their own past or current health status as part of a wellness program.

-The incentive for the spouse is also capped, typically at the same 30% of the cost of that applies to the employee.
+The incentive for the spouse is also capped, typically at the same 30% of the cost of self-only coverage that applies to the employee.
 This rule prevents employers from using spousal participation as a loophole to gather sensitive information or exceed the spirit of the incentive limits.

 The legal framework adjusts incentive limits based on whether a program is merely participatory or requires meeting specific health outcomes.